 The PCI team has grown from a small band of inspired individuals to a dynamic, dedicated team of practising clinicians, project managers and global health experts located globally.
 PCI retains a lean operating model and all revenues are re-invested in further developing our resources and services.

 We hit our five-year milestone in 2019 and we continue to evolve and grow our impact.
 What we don’t plan to change though are our values, our flexibility and our ability to connect with people as individuals.
+In 2021 we became a registered Community Interest Company.
 We will continue to provide quality support to our front-line partners delivering healthcare in difficult and often challenging situations.
 In turn, we remain committed to improving the lives of the people and communities they serve.